 Director Compensation.
-We have a Director Compensation Policy intended to attract, retain, and reward board members who are not employees of the Company, the terms of which are as follows:
+We have a Director Compensation Policy intended to attract, retain, and reward Board members who are not employees of the Company.
+In consideration for their level of effort and expertise, and in line with our long-term shareholder return focus, directors almost solely receive equity-based compensation.
+Non-management directors receive the following annually:

-- an annual grant of 3,000 non-qualified stock options for Board service. - · an additional annual grant of 1,000 non-qualified stock options for service on a Board committee; and - annual cash compensation for chairpersons of Board committees as follows: Audit \$30,000; Compensation \$20,000; and Nominating & Governance \$10,000.
+- 3,000 non-qualified stock options with a term of five years for Board service; - 2,000 non-qualified stock options with a term of five years for service on a Board committee; and - cash compensation for chairpersons of Board committees as follows: Audit \$30,000; Compensation \$20,000; and Nominating & Governance \$10,000.

+The chairperson of our Audit, Compensation and Nominating & Governance Committees is our Lead Director and receives no additional compensation in this role.
 We do not provide any tax gross-ups to our non-management directors, all of whom are solely responsible for their respective tax obligations as a result of their equity and cash compensation for Board service.
 Directors are reimbursed for reasonable expenses incurred in connection with their activities as directors, including attendance at director-education seminars and conferences.
 Employee directors do not receive any compensation for their service on the Board.
 The Nominating & Governance Committee reviews director remuneration along with the Compensation Committee and recommends to the Board any proposed changes to director compensation.

-The following table sets forth the total compensation received by our non-management directors in 2017:
+The following table sets forth the total compensation received by our non-management directors in 2018: